CKVB/Beautifier/README.md

 # Beautifier

+# Install this package : pip install beautify

+# Open the python console and type : import beautify

 Beautifier is a windows application for arranging the files within a folder.
 # Everybody want their files to be arranged in an organized way within a folder.
 # So let's see an application that does this for us.